OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/index.md

 ---
 title: Azure
-description: Configure your infrastructure so Octopus can deploy software to your Windows servers, Linux servers, or Cloud Regions.
+description: Configure your infrastructure so Octopus can deploy software to your Windows servers, Linux servers, or cloud regions.
 position: 30
 ---